jinal/sdk-ios/README.markdown

 Integration
 -----------
+If you are using Unity for your game, please integrate the Unity SDK located here: https://github.com/playhaven/sdk-unity/

 1. Add the following from the sdk-ios directory that you downloaded or cloned from github to your project:
   * src directory
   * PlayHaven.bundle